andreimerlescu/andreimerlescu/TOPOBUILDER.md

-An interviewer recently spent five hours with me without asking a single question about the job, pausing along the way to wonder aloud whether I know how to write code — what a `defer` statement does.
-This is the answer I wanted a link for.

 In 2024, I built a piece of software called `topobuilder` in Go.
-Below is what it is and how I built it, told through fragments of a closed-source codebase.
+I've referenced it in interviews often enough that it deserves a public page to point at — so here's what it is and how I built it, told through fragments of a closed-source codebase.

 **What Is Topobuilder?**

 `topobuilder` is a **go binary** that runs off a single **YAML** configuration file that defines an existing PHP website hosted on a cPanel server.
 The defaults assume that any database connectivity is going to be performed over **RDS** or _another remote connection_.
 What you're doing is going from a _single region_ into a **multi-region load balanced** containerized application.
 It takes about 12-36 minutes to deploy a 3-6-9 region cluster with an HAProxy load balancer.
 3 regions is 12 minutes; 9 regions defaults to 36 minutes but can also be 12 minutes by adjusting the configuration — though this increases concurrency load and may result in rate limiting from the API utility.

-One clarification worth making up front, because it's the kind of thing that gets misread: the binary is portable and I've run it from DigitalOcean droplets and OVH boxes, but the resources it _provisions_ are AWS.
-Where `topobuilder` runs and what `topobuilder` builds are two different questions, and only the first one is cloud-agnostic.
+The binary itself is portable — I've run it from DigitalOcean droplets and OVH boxes as easily as from a laptop.
+What it _provisions_ is AWS.
+Where `topobuilder` runs and what `topobuilder` builds are two separate questions, and the first one is wide open.

 ## Go Application Design